 - Keep your house safe for your teen by eliminating alcohol, removing guns and other weapons, and keeping prescription medicines locked up.

-In most cases, parents are aware of the basic health conditions of their children, but if they notice something unusual about the child’s health or activities, they should contact a child specialist so that the problem is prevented from spreading further and early treatment can be given. could be given.
+In most cases, parents are aware of the basic health conditions of their children, but if they notice something unusual about the child’s health or activities, they should contact a child specialist so that the problem is prevented from spreading further and early treatment could be given.

 Book an appointment at Yashoda Hospital consult with the best child specialist in Ghaziabad, Delhi NCR.